 - 33 years in IT.

-An AWS Select Tier Services Partner with access to advisory assistance directly from Amazon, we have 9-year experience with AWS infrastructures and deliver AWS consulting.
+- An AWS Select Tier Services Partner with 9-year experience with AWS infrastructures and access to advisory assistance directly from Amazon.

 - Established DevOps practices since 2013.